 - They may help with weight loss.
 Some studies suggest that consuming nuts may help you feel fuller for longer and reduce hunger.

 Some of the best nuts for keto are almonds, walnuts, macadamia, and peanuts.
 Nut butter, such as almond or peanut butter, also makes a great snack.
 Just be sure to choose ones without added sugar or other unhealthy ingredients.

 Making your own nut butter is also an easy way to get more fat into your diet.
 Simply blend some nuts of your choice with a little oil and voila!
 Spread it on toast or add it to a smoothie for an extra fat boost.

 Coconut And Unrefined Coconut Oil

-Coconuts are top contenders among popular keto fat sources because they contain almost exclusively medium-chain triglycerides (MCTs).
+Coconuts are top contenders among popular keto fat sources because they contain a lot of medium-chain triglycerides (MCTs).
 MCTs are known for their ability to quickly convert into energy, making them a great fuel source for keto dieters (16).
 Coconut oil is also high in saturated fat, so include it in moderation.

 Coconut oil is a great cooking oil to add to your keto kitchen since it has a high smoke point and a mild flavor.
 It is also great for baking, as it can replace other fats like butter or vegetable oil in recipes.